If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Wax moths are a common target for chemical compounds that you use in this method.
 You can also deal with rodent attacks easily by placing poisonous bait near the stored honey supers.
 For wax moths, you may use a Bacillus Thurigiensis (BT) preparation or Para-Dichlorobenzene (PDB).

-Regular moth balls are not suitable for using in beekeeping.
+Regular moth balls are not suitable for use in beekeeping.
 They contain compounds that are toxic to humans and honeybees too.

 5. Lighting and Aeration